The name ‘Arathusa‘ is derived from the North Sotho word ‘reathusa’, which means, ‘we are helping’. So that’s what we do!

 – Ordering of supplies – Vegetables are purchased from the Utah Gardens; Ice is purchased from the village hotel; Bread is sourced and purchased from Utah Bakery.

-– Labour is outsourced to local businesses – Tyre punctures are repaired by Mhiti Tyres; The qualified electrician contracted for all projects is from the community; and all casual labour is from local communities.
+– Labour is outsourced to local businesses – Tyre punctures are repaired by Mhiti Tyres; the qualified electrician contracted for all projects is from the community, and all casual labor is from local communities.

 - The Sabi Sand Wildtuin has a community investment project, Pfunanani Enterprise Development Project, that all lodges are actively involved with, and invest in.